 Buy from Amazon: Exit the Game,

 Mensch Aergere Dich Nicht Family Game (Black Edition)

 Carddia German Vocabulary Flashcards

 Flashcards are so effective because they aid in repetition.
-And Carddia’s flashcards are more than just simple cards with English on one side and German on the other.
+Carddia’s flashcards are more than just simple cards with English on one side and German on the other.
 Instead, they provide the pronunciation, illustrations, and examples of how a word is used in a sentence.
 Flashcard drills are a great way to reinforce genders with nouns, too!

 German Language Learning Software

 These days, people don’t sit down with textbooks and notebooks the way that they once did.
 We all seem to be on our smartphones or computers.
-So German language learning software like Babbel, Pimsleur, or Rosetta Stone is not only convenient but fantastic ways to learn German on your own schedule.
+So German language learning software like Babbel, Pimsleur, or Rosetta Stone is not only a convenient but fantastic way to learn German on your own schedule.